This article aims to share Yield’s experience in what the difference is between holistic financial planning advice and investment advice.

 If we look back in history briefly, to where Financial Planning began, you can trace its roots back to insurance agents working for the big insurers.

 In the 80’s, it was typical for the big insurers like AMP, for example, to employ insurance agents in-house, who’s role it was to provide the financial advice necessary to help their customers understand the products they offered.

 Back then there were not many options available and a common product used was Whole of Life and Endowment policies.
 These products were designed to provide the dual purpose of both life insurance and investment benefit.

-Compared to options available now, these products neither achieved insurance or investment objectives very well and for this reason they have been superseded.
-The 90’s was the early beginnings of the more diverse product suite of investment and insurance options we now have available to us (literally 1000’s) and financial planners emerged as a means of assisting to delineate the options available.
+The 90’s were the early beginnings of the more diverse product suite of investment and insurance options we now have available to us (literally 1000’s) and financial planners emerged as a means of assisting to represent the options available.

 Since then the industry has evolved further, though not uniformly and this is a challenge that consumers face.
 Namely, is the financial planner you go to see an investment or insurance advisor or a holistic financial planner?

 Difference Between Investment Advisors, Insurance Advisors, and Financial Planners

 An investment advisor or insurance advisor will help their clients to filter the market to find a particular investment or insurance product and should help them manage this ongoing, to keep up with changes in the market.

 The objective of a holistic financial planner though is to work with their clients on clarifying and documenting what their life and financial goals are, along with what they personally value, so they can create a plan to achieve them.

 An important part of this is ensuring clients are adequately protected with insurance and that their savings are invested such that they meet their risk profile and are well selected for performance, but should be balanced with the timeline they would like to retire or need access to funds.